Vancouver Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not eligible for visa-free entry or eTA must obtain a Temporary Resident Visa (TRV) before traveling
+Citizens of countries not listed as visa-exempt must obtain a Temporary Resident Visa (TRV), commonly called a visitor visa, before traveling to Canada.

 Arrival Process